Skip to main content

 How is EMDR Different Than Hypnosis?

 If you’re picturing an EMDR therapy session like hypnosis, you’re not alone.
-The common picture for hypnosis involves a person staring at a hanging pocket watch as it sways back and forth, producing eye movements for the client that puts them in an altered state of mind.
+The common picture for hypnosis involves a person staring at a hanging pocket watch as it sways back and forth.
+This produces eye movements for the client that puts them in an altered state of mind.
 Although this might immediately sound like EMDR, they are not the same.

 Hypnosis is aimed at uncovering unconscious thoughts and changing them.
 In pop culture, hypnosis is made to look like it is a way to make someone do or say things that they would not normally do because they are in a trance.